pooshanraul42/Tech/README.md

 This repository hosts my personal engineering portfolio, showcasing my work in CAD, FEA, mechanical design, and multidisciplinary simulation across motorsports, process engineering, and campervan manufacturing.

-🚫 All content in this repository is the intellectual property of Pooshan Raul and affiliated companies.
-Reproduction, redistribution, or reuse of any part of this portfolio without explicit written permission is strictly prohibited.
+⚠️ **Usage Restriction**

+This repository is a personal portfolio.
+All content is protected under copyright and intended **only for viewing**.
+Downloading, copying, modifying, or reusing any content is **strictly prohibited** without written permission.

+📧 Contact: pooshanvraul42@gmail.com for any queries or collaboration.